RohmSemiconductor/Linux-Kernel-Sensor-Drivers/Sensors/BU79100G/README.md

 ### Source Code:

 The ROHM BU79100G can be operated using the upstream ad7476 driver.
-Support for BU79100G like devices should be found from the Linux v5.1-rc1 onwards, but the compatible string for the BU79100G is not supported there.
+Support for BU79100G like devices should be found from the Linux v5.1-rc1 onwards, but the compatible string for the BU79100G is added to the Linux {{ page.upstreamed }}

-See [this patch]({{ page.patchlink }}) for the BU79100G support.

 NOTE: Ideally the device-tree should use ti,ads7866 as a fallback compatible for the BU79100G, because some of the device drivers may use ti,ads7866 code-branch to avoid code duplication.
 Due to historical reasons the above ID patch is still needed on Linux.
 Please, see the device-tree example below for the details.